Qudos 3 Technical Support

 TSA0015: A revised document has been uploaded, but the previous version is being displayed

-- In Google Chrome v60, open the Control and Customize icon (a vertical line of three dots), select History from the list, then History again on the next form, and click the Clear Browsing Data button.
+- In Google Chrome versions 60-76, open the Control and Customize icon (a vertical line of three dots), select History from the drop-down list, then History again on the next form, and click the Clear Browsing Data button.
 You will be given options on what to clear.

 - In Internet Explorer v11, from the Tools menu, select the General tab, and click the Delete button in the Browsing History section.
 You will be given options on what to delete.